yuntaodu/UJDA/README.md

     python train.py --config ../config/dann.yml   --dataset Office-31   --src_address ../data/amazon.txt    --tgt_address     ../data/dslr.txt  --src_test_address ../data/amazon.txt

+## Contact
+If you have any problem about our code, feel free to contact
+- duyuntao@smail.nju.edu.cn
+- yaoyueduzhen@outlook.com.

 ## Citation:
 If you use this code for your research, please consider citing:

 ```
+@inproceedings{Du2021UnsupervisedDA,
+  title={Unsupervised Domain Adaptation with Unified Joint Distribution Alignment},
+  author={Yuntao Du and Zhiwen Tan and Xiaowen Zhang and Yirong Yao and Hualei Yu and Chong-Jun Wang},
+  booktitle={DASFAA},
+  year={2021}
+}
 ```

-## Contact
-If you have any problem about our code, feel free to contact yaoyueduzhen@outlook.com.